Towards a Coq-verified Chain of Esterel Semantics: Microstep Semantics Esterel.Semantics.Microstep -2mm

-\paragraph{Microstate Interface} From the previous analysis, we design the a \emph{microstate interface} to annotate the source command $p$: $\Sin \, p \, \Sout$ defined as follows.
+From the previous analysis, we design a \emph{microstate interface}\marginlink[\#microstate]{Esterel.Semantics.Microstate}{-2mm} to annotate the source command $p$: the notation is $\Sin \, p \, \Sout$, defined as follows.

-Inputs $\Sin$ consist in the Go, Res and Susp wires (as Scott booleans); signals are read from an (external) event $E$ but no output event $E'$ is present; outputs $\Sout$ consist in the return code represented as either $\black k$ with $k$ an integer or $\white K$ with $K$ a finite set of integers.
-This output color representation directly denotes the 1-hot encoding, thus avoiding to deal with impossible cases or having invariants lying around to ensure it.
-Notice that $\black k$ represents the fact that the~$k$-th wire is~$1$ (\MustName{} propagation) whereas $\white K$ represents a finite set~$K$ of return code wires whose value is still unknown (\CanName{} propagation) and no wire is known to be~$1$. \todoLR{Put this remark in a better place} The information about Sel is assumed to be already computed so we do not need to consider the $\bot$ case and can use a boolean.
+Inputs $\Sin$ consist in the Go and Res wires (as Scott Booleans that can take values $\bot$, $+$, or $-$); signals are read from an (external) event $E$ but no output event $E'$ is produced (instead it will be read from the evaluated microstate); outputs $\Sout$ consist in the completion code represented as either $\black k$ with $k$ an integer, meaning that wire K$_k$ is 1 and all other wires are 0, or $\white K$ with $K$ a finite set of integers, meaning that wires K$_i$ with $i \in K$ are $\bot$ and all other wires are 0 (and in particular, no wire is 1).
+This completion code representation directly denotes the 1-hot encoding, thus avoiding maintaining it as an invariant or dealing with impossible cases.

+In fact, $\black k$ represents the fact that the~$k$-th wire is~$+$ (\MustName{} propagation) whereas $\white K$ represents a finite set~$K$ of completion code wires whose value is still unknown, the others being~$-$ (\CanName{} propagation).
+The information about Sel is assumed to be already known so we do not need to consider the $\bot$ case and can use a simple Boolean.
+We use the $\white{K \setminus i}$ notation to denote setting wire~$i$ to 0 inside $\white K$ instead of the more standard but cumbersome $\white{K \setminus \{i\}}$.
+We abbreviate $val = b$ as $val^b$, both when used as an equality or as an assignment.

-These annotations (with their colors) are recursively inserted in any sub-statement.
-For instance, $\Ssuspend s p$ becomes $\Sin (\Ssuspend s {(\Sin p \Sout)}) \Sout$.
-We usually drop parentheses when there is no ambiguity.
-The formal definition of microstates is given in Fig.~\ref{fig:def-microstate}.
+These $\Sin$ and $\Sout$ annotations are called \emph{colors} and are recursively inserted in the bodies and branches of compound microstates.
+For example, $\Ssuspend s p$ becomes $\Sin (\Ssuspend s {(\Sin p \Sout)}) \Sout$.
+We usually drop parentheses when ambiguity can be resolved from the context.
+The formal definition of microstates is given in Figure~\ref{fig:def-microstate}.